xiaoniuniu89/giglep4/TESTING.md

 ## Solved Bugs
 ### No friends and Empty Friends object
-- A lot of logic depends on whether the user has a friend or not, eg: feed posts, friend lists, share an event, etc
+- A lot of logic depends on whether the user has a friend or not, eg: feed posts, friend lists, sharing an event, etc
-- Following someone, then unfollowing someone left a situation that the user would have a friend object that was empty as compared to having no friends.
+- Following someone, then unfollowing someone left a situation where the user would have a friend object that was empty as compared to having no friends.
 This broke a lot of the site at first.
 - It was fixed by using try and except blocks in the views and handling a user having no friends and an empty friend objects as the same.